mukkhtarr/testmj.com/README.md

-# cannabis.ca.gov
+# testmj.com

 ## Project description
-Production instance of [cannabis.ca.gov](https://cannabis.ca.gov) for the Department of Cannabis Control (DCC).
+Production instance of [testmj.com](https://testmj.com) for the Department of Cannabis Control (DCC).
 * Built to deliver plain-language, performant, accessible information.

 ## How our static publishing system works
 ### 1. Edit content
-* Content is created and edited by DCC staff in a WordPress instance hosted by Pantheon at [api.cannabis.ca.gov](https://api.cannabis.ca.gov/).
+* Content is created and edited by DCC staff in a WordPress instance hosted by Pantheon at [api.testmj.com](https://api.testmj.com/).
-* All media are uploaded to the /wp-content/uploads/ directory of a static S3 bucket on AWS, and read via the Cloudfront CDN from the domain [cannabis.ca.gov](https://cannabis.ca.gov).
+* All media are uploaded to the /wp-content/uploads/ directory of a static S3 bucket on AWS, and read via the Cloudfront CDN from the domain [testmj.com](https://testmj.com).
 This same bucket and cloudfront distribution are used for delivering the static website, which is updated as part of the publishing process, described below.
 Media offloading is provided via the Wordpress plugin *WP Media Media* by [Delicious Brains](https://deliciousbrains.com/)

 ### 2. Sync content to static content repo
 * After posts are edited, a notification is fired off, and an AWS Lambda [syncing service](https://github.com/cagov/cannabis-ca-gov-lambda-sync-github) pulls data from WordPress through the WordPress REST API.
 Notifications are produced using the Wordpress plugin *Notifications* from [BracketSpace](https://bracketspace.com/).